jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/process-tasks.md

 ### Rules

 - Only work on one sub-task at any given time.
+- **Dependency-Aware Execution:**
+  - Before starting a sub-task, validate all prerequisite tasks are complete.
+  - Reference the **Task Dependencies** section from the tasks file.
+  - If dependencies are incomplete, skip to the next available sub-task.
+  - Log dependency blocks in the changelog for visibility.
 - **Completion Protocol:**
   1. Mark a completed sub-task as `[x]`.
   2. Identify changed files using `git diff --name-only` (base: default branch).